team-toast/DAIHard/audit-info/spec_sheet_and_tests.md

 - E: **E**ssential; a test must be written for this case
 - W: Test **W**ritten and passed

-The tests we've written can be easily found by searching in src/Tests.t.sol for the case spec code.
+The tests we've written can be easily found by searching in solidity/dapphub-tests/src/Tests.t.sol for the case spec code.

+To run the tests, you have to initialize dapphub:
+- Install dapphub if it's not already installed
+- `cd solidity/dapphub-tests`
+- `dapp init` (this will give an error.
+Ignore it.)
+- `dapp install ds-token`
+- `dapp test`